mahiamOmO/mahiamOmO/README.md

 👋 Hi, I’m @mahiamOmO!

-👀 I’m interested in web development, data science, and open source projects.
+👀 I’m interested in web development, web design, and open source projects.

-🌱 I’m currently learning React.js and machine learning algorithms.
+🌱 I’m currently learning  Web design and  Web development.

 💞️ I’m looking to collaborate on any projects related to web development or data science.